Kristin0/epam-training-aws/README.md

 ### user data for your ami
-please change access/secret keys in inventory_aws_ec2.yml to your own
+Please before using change inventory_aws_ec2.yml and group_vars to your own variables/credentials

 ```
 #!/bin/bash -ex